Spring 2025 Religious Studies Courses

 Jane Geaney

 Two questions lie at the heart of classical Chinese texts: how to live and how to lead.
-We will find answers to both in the moral visions of life and leadership composed in China two millennia ago and still influencing China’s leaders today—including the uniquely Chinese “Non-Action” method to Chinese Virtue Ethics, Consequentialism, and Divine Command Theory.
+This course explores moral visions of life and leadership composed in China two millennia ago and still influencing China’s leaders today— from the uniquely Chinese “Non-Action” method to Chinese Virtue Ethics, Consequentialism, and Divine Command Theory.
 Topics include Confucian, Daoist, Legalist, and Mohist treatment of Heaven’s Mandate and the ancestral Dao, as well as Sunzi’s Art of War, and contemporary Chinese Social Justice Leadership and Transformational Leadership.

 TR 3:00–4:15 (01); 4:30-5:45 (02)